-David Sedaris is an American humor writer born in 1956.
-He is known mostly for his autobiographical essays, which cover a variety of subjects from his childhood and family to his drug-abusing, odd-job-working, performance-art-dabbling-in years to living abroad in France, Japan and the U.K. with his long-time boyfriend, Hugh.
+David Raymond Sedaris (born December 26, 1956) is an American humor writer.
+He is known mostly for his autobiographical essays, which cover a variety of subjects from his childhood and family in The '60s to his drug-abusing, odd-job-working, performance-art-dabbling-in "college" years to living abroad in France, Japan and the U.K. with his long-time boyfriend, Hugh.

 - Barrel Fever (1994)